Benjamin Moore Dark Harbor is a dark, enticing bluish-green paint color that exhibits a rich and stark feel in a room.

 BM Dark Harbor would play stunning on the kitchen cabinets.
 Especially if you have a maximalist and glam style, this paint color would play fundamental.

-Else, you can also play with walnut wooden textures on the floating shelves and door and window frames.
+Otherwise, you can also play with walnut wooden textures on the floating shelves and door and window frames.

 Using on Exteriors